 Last Updated: Deceber 5th

-As you make your homemade Pickle Rick costume and chart out the most haunted houses to hit, you’re gonna need some Halloween movies to binge.
-And if you want to find good scary movies on Netflix to watch, the streaming service is a great platform for a meat-cleaving marathon.
-From ghosts to vampires, zombies, and monsters, just about every morbid fantasy your demented mind can conjure has representation in the scariest films available.
+Horror movies have evolved throughout the years (and we ranked the best of the ’80s and the ’90s here), but sometimes you just want to binge whichever good scary movies on Netflix has to watch on a dark, stormy night.
+From ghosts to vampires, zombies, and Babadooks, just about every morbid fantasy your demented mind can conjure has representation in the scariest films available to stream.
 Forget Googling all the horror film choices in the overcrowded menu — we’ve already watched the best horror movies on Netflix right now, and here they are ranked from beastly to blood-curdling.
 Now, sit back, heat up some pizza, and ignore the ghoul standing ominously at the end of your driveway.

 20) The Fury (1978)